The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Proof of Theorems , and

 \begin{remark} The upper bounds on $\mu_N$ in~\eqref{eq:estim_mu_N} deteriorates when $\lambda\to(N-1)^+$.
 We were not able to bound $J'(N)_+$, as it probably requires the evaluation of $\mu_{N+1}(\lambda)$, which may vanish as $\lambda \to N^+$. \end{remark}

-Using the Euler-Lagrange equation, we can prove that the functions $u_i$ (and therefore the density $\rho$) are exponentially decaying.
+Using the Euler-Lagrange equation~\eqref{eq:fermionic_NLS_2}, we can prove that the functions $u_i$ (and therefore the density $\rho$) are exponentially decaying.
 Actually, we may provide lower bounds as well.
 This is not obvious, because the functions $u_i$ have non trivial nodal sets for $i\geq2$.
 Only $u_1$ is positive everywhere.
-Following the work by Bardos and Merigot~\cite{BarMer-77} (see also~\cite{HofHofSwe-85}), we introduce, for $f \in L^q_{\rm loc}(\R^d, \C)$, the $q$-spherical average
+Following~\cite{BarMer-77,HofHofSwe-85}, we introduce, for $f \in L^q_{\rm loc}(\R^d, \C)$, the $q$-spherical average